OWASP/www-project-cheat-sheets/index.md

 The [CSS GitHub repository](https://github.com/OWASP/CheatSheetSeries) is used for the work on the cheat sheets, and the released ones are deployed on the [official website](https://cheatsheetseries.owasp.org).

-So, from now, only a GitHub account is needed to contribute :)
+So, from now on, only a GitHub account is needed to contribute :)

 ## Bridge between the projects OWASP Proactive Controls, OWASP ASVS, and OWASP CSS